-Whichever model or framework of ontology or metamodel you choose to use or create yourself, there are some common components you will need to model, and there are a variety of tools, techniques, templates to accomplish the same.
+Whichever model or structure or ontology or metamodel you choose to use or create yourself, there are some standard components you will need to model, and there are a variety of tools, techniques, templates to accomplish the same.

 To become a successful business architect, just having the desire to build a business architecture for a company is not enough.
-It is essential that you are able to build a compelling business case to secure the buy in and procure the funding that is required to embark on the business architecture journey.
+It is essential that you can create a compelling business case to secure the buy-in and procure the funding that is required to embark on the business architecture journey.
 Here are a few resources to help you make a case for business architecture.

-If business vision, goals, strategies and direction are at the pinnacle of what drives an enterprise, and capturing that essence in a cohesive and concise manner is of paramount importance in business architecture.
+If business vision, goals, strategies and direction are at the pinnacle of what drives an enterprise, and capturing that essence cohesively and concisely is of paramount importance in business architecture.

 There are several management concepts and tools one can use to distill the wisdom into a strategy on a page (or two).

-Alexander Osterwalder’s Business Model Canvas and Value Prop Canvas: Osterwalder’s canvases are a coherent and cohesive way to capture the business model and value proposition of a business, service or a product.
+Alexander Osterwalder’s Business Model Canvas and Value Prop Canvas: Osterwalder’s canvases are a coherent and cohesive way to capture the business model and value proposition of business, service or product.

-Strategy Maps by Kaplan and Norton are another tool to capture strategy of a firm in a crisp and concise manner.
+Strategy Maps by Kaplan and Norton are another tool to capture strategy of a firm crisply and concisely.